 SAVVY TIP: It’s hard to use different passwords for each account if you have lots of different ones, but it’s such a good security habit to get into.
 Don’t keep a record of your passwords on your computer because that could be compromised by malware.
-Instead, you could write them down in a paper notebook – in some sort of code, unless you leave the notebook safely at home.

-SAVVY TIP: If you find out that financial details or a lot of personal information is stolen, such as your address, date of birth and full name, you should check your bank statements.
+If you find out that financial details or a lot of personal information is stolen, such as your address, date of birth and full name, you should check your bank statements.
 Do this after you’ve changed your password if you bank online.
 Next, request a copy of your credit reference file, which you can do online for just £2.
 Contact all three credit reference agencies, Equifax, Experian and Call Credit.
 Call Credit operates a credit report service called Noddle, where you can see your credit report free for life.
 There’s information on How to get hold of your credit report and why you should in the section called ‘Everyday Money’.